 Need specific examples of what to look for?
 You can search the interweb for play-based learning curriculum or activities.
-Start with play-based learning activities and look for FREE items (like the one below) to get you started.
+Start with play-based learning activities and look for FREE items to try out.
 If you’re looking to buy preschool curriculum you can also check out the themes in my shop.

 When should I start working on preschool activities?